dira/railsgirls.github.com/_posts/2014-05-30-app-bucharest.markdown

 footer { margin-top: 100px; }
 {% endhighlight %}

 Make sure you saved your files and refresh the browser to see the style improvements.
+Make a connection between the HTML that you added in the files and what you see in the browser.

 Now, the table looks a bit crammed.
 Let's fix that!
 In the same file, `app/assets/stylesheets/application.css`, at the bottom add